nikosuenderhauf/nikosuenderhauf.github.io/_pages/projects.md

 We focus on Bayesian Deep Learning approaches for the specific use case of object detection on a robot in open-set conditions.
 [Read more …](uncertainty)

-### Learning to Navigate in Realistic Environments
+### Reinforcement Learning for Complex Tasks and Robot Navigation
 [Read more …](learningtonavigate)

 ### Robotic Vision Evaluation and Benchmarking